ethorneloe/azure-apps-jobs-custom-ps-module/README.md

    UAMI_NAME="uami-pscustommodule-$RANDOM_5_DIGITS"
    ```
    <br />
-1. Create a file that contains the parameters for the function (You need to make an example function and supply instructions for the params needed.).
+1. Create a file that contains the parameters for the function.
+(You need to make an example function and supply instructions for the params needed.).
 Once done, set the params variable.
    PowerShell
    ```powershell
    $FUNCTION_PARAMS_FILEPATH = '<your local params filepath>'